Sinai insurgency: 2016

 Insurgent attacks increased in early 2016, nearly doubling between the last quarter of 2015 and the second quarter of 2016.
 However, according to The Times of Israel, the numbers of attacks and casualties was declining by August 2016.

 March

 On 19 March, an attack on a checkpoint in Arish killed 13 policemen.

 April

 Another attack on 7 April killed 15 soldiers and two civilians.

 May

 In May, Egyptian security forces launched an air attack on Jabal Halal, a region with an extensive cave system that was a major insurgent stronghold.
 According to the Egyptian military, 88 militants were killed and many supply caches were destroyed.

 June

 On 28 June, A series of air strikes killed 30 ISIS fighters and injured 50 others.

 August

 Then, on 4 August, the army claimed to have killed the leader of Sinai Province, Abu Duaa al-Ansari.
 Independent sources were unable to verify this claim, or even the existence of al-Ansari.
 Previous reports had described Abu Osama al-Masri as the leader.

-September

-The army reported another 40 militants killed by airstrikes in September.